tanmayi04/chat-bot/README.md

 # chat-bot
-This is a simple AI-powered chatbot built using Streamlit and OpenAI's GPT models (gpt-3.5-turbo and gpt-4) and llama3-1B model.
+This is a simple AI-powered chatbot built using Streamlit, OpenAI's GPT models (gpt-3.5-turbo and gpt-4) and llama3-1B model.
 The chatbot allows users to interact with the AI and maintains chat history within the session.

 Technology Used: